hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/SprintB/us004/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an owner, I intend to submit a request for listing a property sale or rent, choosing the responsible agent.
+As an client, I intend to submit a request for listing a property sale or rent, choosing the responsible agent.